chiffa/BioFlow/dev_log.rst

    name of calling and the time of calling to the project root

--  visual debugger for the matrix operations that allows to specify what input matrixes we would like to inspect and what output matrixes we would like to inspect (by index)
+-  visual debugger for the matrix operations that allows to specify what input matrices we would like to inspect and what output matrices we would like to inspect (by index)

 Information flow computation: